Justin Timberlake Gets Philosophical With Stephen Colbert

 But the real doozy came when the late-night host asked the former boy band member where sexy had gone when he brought it back.

 "Wow!
-No one has ever asked me that," Timberlake, snuggled up to the host said, "Sexy is actually just the name of my neighbor's rabbit.
+No one has ever asked me that," Timberlake, snuggled up to the host, said.
+"Sexy is actually just the name of my neighbor's rabbit.
 You see, they were in Nebraska for the weekend and I was pet sitting.
 But they were worried that I wouldn't return the rabbit.
 So, I wanted to assure them, via song, that I was, indeed, bringing sexy back.

 Life's biggest mystery solved.